tusharnankani/dynopii-research-work/README.md

 **NOTE**: facing error while installing (*windows installation*) `pyaudio`, similar to what I faced while installing the `face_recognition` module. ([FIX](https://github.com/ageitgey/face_recognition/issues/175))

-Use `pip install pipwin` and then use `pipwin install pyaudio` ([Ref](https://roytuts.com/python-voice-recording-through-microphone-for-arbitrary-time-using-pyaudio/))
+Instead: Use `pip install pipwin` and then use `pipwin install pyaudio` ([Ref](https://roytuts.com/python-voice-recording-through-microphone-for-arbitrary-time-using-pyaudio/))

 - `playsound`
   - `playsound()` function plays the sound in the audio file and blocks until the file reading is completed, you can pass block=False to make the function run asynchronously.